codeaffen/codeaffen.org/_posts/2021-01-25-virtual-envs.md

 author: cmeissner
 ---

-If you develop on different project in different languages you can happen that different versions of the respective scriptin languges are used.
+If you develop on different projects in different languages it can happen that different versions of the respective scriptin languges are used.
 To use different versions of your development language nevertheless keep your system clean is the purpose of environment managers.
-In the following article I'll want to talk about such environment managers I use for my daily work.
+In the following article I want to talk about such environment managers, which I use for my daily work.

 My first contact with an environemnt manager was within a python project.
 So I will start with python here follow by ruby and node.js.